What Are the Best Companion Plants for Tomatoes?

 Tomato planting in June

 We know that you probably grow your own tomatoes, so the next step you can take is to plant companion plants.
-Here’s our list of greens that go along with the round red fruit (yes, tomatoes are fruits) and you can plant in June.
+Here’s our list of greens that go along with the round red fruit (yes, tomatoes are fruits) and you can safely plant.

-• Parsley – You can deal with unwanted garden pest by planting parley.
+You can deal with unwanted garden pests by planting parley.
 This tomato companion green attracts hover-flies, which will feast on unwanted pests.

-• Leafy greens – It’s never too late to plant a second batch of spinach, lettuce, or arugula.
+It’s never too late to plant a second batch of spinach, lettuce, or arugula.
 Early June isn’t too hot and they can grow faster compared to spring.
 Grow your own leafy greens together with tomatoes if you want to keep slugs and worms away from them.
-On the other hand tomatoes will offer cool shades in the heat.
+On the other hand, tomatoes will offer cool shades in the heat.
 It’s a win-win situation.

 You would think the juicy red fruits (yeah, let’s keep calling them that) are generally adored by everyone in the vegetable kingdom, but you’ll need to reconsider.
 We at Fantastic Gardeners advise that you never grow potatoes or corn near the tomatoes.
 They definitely don’t get along and will sabotage your yields.
 You won’t harvest healthy crops and will have to deal with pests and diseases.